 Save This on Pinterest!

-THE BEST RESTAURANTS IN CHIANG MAI
+THE BEST CHIANG MAI RESTAURANTS

 1. Khao Soi Khun Yai

 Khao soi is a Chiang Mai food favorite of crispy and soft egg noodles in a creamy, curry-like sauce made with coconut milk.
-It’s typically made with chicken or beef but some places offer versions with pork, shrimp, or fish as well.
+It’s typically made with chicken or beef but some restaurants offer versions with pork, shrimp, or fish as well.

 Khao soi is usually served with a side of chopped red onions, pickled cabbage, and a wedge of lime.
 If you like, you can mix a packet of pork rinds into your khao soi for extra crunch.